-- Search and rescue dog owners have voiced concern about using their dogs in the case of an emergency due to the danger of traps.
-This puts human life in jeopardy due to lack of regulations. - It aligns with USFS Mission for management of USFS lands to include the management for multiple uses using a balanced approach.
-Their "Our Values" statement cites, managing for "Safety.
+- It aligns with USFS Mission for management of USFS lands to include the management for multiple uses using a balanced approach, also, their "Our Values" statement cites, managing for "Safety.
 In every way: physical, psychological, and social" - Impacts would be negligible to subsistence trappers as they could continue to trap under State regulations in these regions.
 That said, it is hoped that federal subsistence users would comply with the new regulation.
-If the regulation is adopted by the Federal Subsistence Program, we hope that a proposal submitted to the BOG in the future would eventually gain support for passage by recognizing: - o 1) the requests of non-consumptive users when evaluating trapping regulations in this small region of the state
+If the regulation is adopted by the Federal Subsistence Program, we hope eventually a similar proposal submitted to the BOG in the future would gain support for passage by recognizing: - o 1) the requests of non-consumptive users when evaluating trapping regulations in this small region of the state - o 2) the mission of the USFS to manage for balanced recreational uses and recognizing there can be a balanced approach to reduce conflict and